thosakwe/c2dart/README.md

 # lisp2dart
-Experimenting, trying to compile Lisp to Dart syntax
+Experimenting, trying to compile Lisp to Dart VM